DavidBK/shampoo/Node/Call-Of-Duty.md

 4. Add basic authentication to your app.

+5. Optional: Add https protocol support to your application.

 ## Task 7 - Make it scalable (Advanced)

 1. What will happen if you add more soldiers and duties?